You're expecting your first baby and know that you need to wipe their little bum.

 Firstly, open the nappy and lift their legs gently in the air, then use the nappy to clean the worst of the poo off.
 Flush the poo ideally, even if using disposable nappies!
 Then wipe gently to remove the remaining poo smears.

-Choosing reusables instead means that if you wash every other day, one pack of 25 wipes should do you - at least until you reach weaning.
+A newborn should have at least two packs of disposable wet wipes per week, which can be costly.
+Instead, choose reusables wipes instead which mean that if you wash every other day, one pack of 25 wipes should do you - at least until you reach weaning.

 'Honestly this company is saving me fortunes.
 I have been using the cheeky wipes on my newborn and they are so much better than disposable wipes and they are so easy to maintain honestly mums you need to switch cost effective and safe for the environment.'
 Coral, Dec 2021